 If my doctor didn’t recommend it, or my insurance wouldn’t cover it, I couldn’t go there.

-That kept me stuck for a long time.
+And that kept me stuck for a really long time.

 A really big step